abbreviatedman/htmx-assignment/readme.md

   - `hx-get` to the right route
   - `hx-target` to `#main`
   - `hx-swap` set to `innerHTML` (to replace what's _in_ `#main`)
-- Your EJS file should display the recipe's name, ingredients, and steps.
+- The single-recipe EJS file you make should display the recipe's name, ingredients, and steps.
 It should also ideally have a back button to return to the main page, but, if not, the user can click the navbar item.

 ### Bonus